How to Archive a Google Classroom Without Losing Important Data

 Steps

-In the class, click the “+” button (Create) and select “Reuse Post” from the dropdown menu.
+Click the “Reuse Post” Option Click the “+” button (Create) and select “Reuse Post” from the dropdown menu.
 This allows you to pull posts, assignments, or announcements from any of your archived classes.

 Where Is This Useful?